The mandate of the House of Commons Standing Committee on

 administration of both Houses of Parliament, except for the Library of

-radio and television broadcasting of the House of Commons and its committees;
+broadcasting of the House of Commons and its committees;

 in Council appointments made pursuant to Standing Order 110.